Medial Skeletal Diagram: A Generalized Medial Axis Approach for 3D Shape Representation: Medial Skeletal Diagram Computation

 \section{Medial Skeletal Diagram Computation}

 To produce our medial skeletal diagram \(\mathcal{D}\) for a given closed manifold triangular mesh \(\mathcal{S} = (V_{\mathcal{S}}, E_{\mathcal{S}}, F_{\mathcal{S}})\), we begin with a target shape and its medial axis.
 Using an arbitrary set of points from the raw medial axis, we deterministically create the medial skeleton as detailed in Sec.~\ref{sec:MSDConstruct}.
-Subsequently, we fit our generalized enveloping primitives to each vertex, edge, and triangle of the skeleton to coincide with the target shape, as discussed in Sec.~\ref{sec:primitiveFitting}.
+Subsequently, we fit our generalized enveloping primitives to each vertex, edge, and triangle of the skeleton to match the target shape, as discussed in Sec.~\ref{sec:primitiveFitting}.
 The collective union of these primitives defines the final shape.
 This process forms an automated workflow to compute an MSD from any selection of vertices on the input medial axis.

 Additionally, we introduce an efficient optimization pipeline to compute an optimal MSD.
-It aims to minimize the count of primitives while capturing the input shape in detail, preserving local geometry, tessellation, and vital topological nuances.
-Utilizing the aforementioned procedure, we employ a gradient-free optimizer to determine a vertex set ensuring the resultant 3D shape aligns with the input shape, as explained in Sec.~\ref{sec:globalOpt}.
-In the terminal phase, subsequent to optimization, the fitted primitives are refined through a feature-preserving refinement process to achieve a precise correspondence with the target mesh, considering both geometric and tessellated facets, a procedure described in Sec.~\ref{sec:refinement}.
+It aims to minimize the count of primitives while capturing the input shape in detail, including both geometry and tessellation.
+Utilizing the aforementioned procedure, we employ a gradient-free optimizer to determine a vertex set ensuring that the skeleton is simple and the resultant 3D shape aligns with the input shape, as explained in Sec.~\ref{sec:globalOpt}.
+After optimization, the fitted primitives are refined through a feature-preserving refinement process considering both geometry and tessellation to achieve a precise match with the target mesh, as described in Sec.~\ref{sec:refinement}.